Dominic Corrigan: Honours

-In 1847 Corrigan was appoint physician-in-ordinary to the Queen in Ireland.
+In 1847 Corrigan was appointed physician-in-ordinary to the Queen in Ireland.
 Two years later he was given an honorary MD from Trinity College.
 In 1846 Corrigan's application to become a fellow of the Royal College of Physicians of Ireland was blocked.
 In 1855 he got around this opposition by sitting the college's entrance exam with the newly qualified doctors.
 He became a fellow in 1856, and in 1859 was elected president, the first Catholic to hold the position; he was re-elected president an unprecedented four times.
 There is a statue of Corrigan in the Graves' Hall of the college by John Henry Foley.

 He was President of the Royal Zoological Society of Dublin, the Dublin Pathological Society, and the Dublin Pharmaceutical Society.
 From the 1840s he was a member of the senate of the Queen's University and in 1871 became its vice-chancellor.
 In 1866 he was created a baronet, of Cappagh and Inniscorrig in the County of Dublin and of Merrion Square in the City of Dublin, partly as a reward for his services as Commissioner of Education for many years.
 He was a member of the board of Glasnevin Cemetery and a member of the Daniel O'Connell Memorial Committee.
 Armand Trousseau, the French clinician, proposed that aortic heart disease should be called Corrigan's disease.

 The Corrigan Ward, a cardiology ward in Beaumont Hospital, Dublin is named in his honour.
 Part of his family crest is also part of the Beaumont Hospital crest.